Launching Abraham Lincoln's Campaign for the Presidency

 As Lincoln nervously began speaking, the mood changed from curiosity towards the lanky politician to cautious interest.
 Lincoln's preparation of the speech began to pay off and he warmed up to the crowd.
 As applause turned to cheers, the mood grew into fervent support.
 Lincoln had seized the moment.

 Soon after his success at the Cooper Union, Lincoln had an extraordinary stroke of good luck.
-His biggest opponent for the Republican nomination was William Seward, a New York politician with experience as the governor and a congressman.
+His biggest opponent for the Republican nomination was William Seward, a New York politician with experience as the governor and congressman.
 He was considered a shoe-in for the republican nomination and was confident he would get it.
 Perhaps a little too confident.
-In a decision that has been heralded as possibly the worst anyone could make, Seward took an extended trip to Europe in the months before the Chicago convention rendering him out-of-touch, out-of-sight, and, it would seem, out-of-mind.
-This allowed Lincoln to fill the void as a viable candidate.
+In a decision that has been heralded as possibly the worst anyone could make, Seward took an extended trip to Europe in the months before the Chicago convention.
+His reasoning was that both he and the voters needed a break from politics and he would return to a fresh start to seek the presidency.
+The result was quite different; it rendered him out-of-touch, out-of-sight, and, it would seem, out-of-mind.
+This allowed Lincoln to fill the political void as a viable candidate.

 As regional interest began to grow for Lincoln, the Republican organizational machine set into gear every opportunity to provide Lincoln with political advantage.
 Previously, Norman Judd, a supporter of Lincoln even before Lincoln thought he had supporters, was present at the Republican National Committee meeting in New York City in December 1859 to decide the location of the upcoming National Republican Convention.
 When the choice narrowed down to either St. Louis or Chicago, Judd successfully argued that Chicago would be best since the young city now had all the modern trappings needed for a successful event.
 He gave no hint of the potential favorite son advantage that would be given to then un-declared candidate Lincoln.
 Chicago got it by just one vote.